wangziqi2013/wangziqi2013.github.io/_posts/2021-05-15-hippocrates.markdown

 missing after flush primitives.
 The third class is missing both, which happens when both the flush and the fence primitives are not present.

+The paper first proves that by inserting the missing primitives into the source code, these bugs can be fixed safely without introducing new bugs.
+In fact, we can prove that arbitrarily inserting flushes and fences into the source code will not incur new bugs.
+Intuitively, this is true, since the cache hierarchy makes zero guarantee on whether a block will be evicted or not unless a flush is explicitly issued, and the OoO core pipeline also makes zero guarantee on how instructions are ordered unless an explicit ordering is given by the specification.